-The State will have 30 days from the date of this letter to comment on the report.
-Should the State not wish to comment or fails to comment within the above period, please consider the report final and make it available to the public.
-It is recommended that you make the report available in the same way you handle your regular program reports: by providing a notice in the newspaper, identifying the report contents and where it is available for review.
+HUD acknowledges the additional information provided by the State.
+The ACA is considered final.
+This letter should be included as part of the State's ACA process for review of Program Year 2021.
+Please consider the report final and make it available to the public.
+It is recommended that you make the report and correspondence available in the same way you handle your regular program reports: by providing a notice in the newspaper, identifying the report contents and where it is available for review.